ndmparvez/KitchenWizard/README.md

 <br />
 Next, create the templates that are used in the app.
 This is the first step before you can implement the actual login functionality.
 <br />
-The app will use six templates:
+The app will use three templates:
  - index.html
- - about.html
- - blog-post.html
- - contact.html
- - elements.html
  - recipe-post.html
  - signup.html
  <br />